doctorloveapp/chatscanner/privacy.md

 The user can at any time:

 * Delete all data saved in the app via the "Delete Data" button in Settings.
-* Uninstall the app, removing all local traces.com
+* Uninstall the app, removing all local traces.